 And that’s the balance most users can live with.

-DSM 7.3: Other major improvements
+DSM 7.3: Other significant improvements

 In addition to scaling back the HCL policy, DSM 7.3 also includes other improvements to enhance “storage efficiency, system security, and collaboration capabilities.”